Aliases for CKAP5 Gene

 GeneCards Summary for CKAP5 Gene

 CKAP5 (Cytoskeleton Associated Protein 5) is a Protein Coding gene.
-Among its related pathways are Regulation of PLK1 Activity at G2/M Transition and Organelle biogenesis and maintenance.
-GO annotations related to this gene include binding and endonuclease activity.
+Diseases associated with CKAP5 include Tylosis With Esophageal Cancer and Macular Degeneration, Age-Related, 6.
+Among its related pathways are Organelle biogenesis and maintenance and Regulation of PLK1 Activity at G2/M Transition.
+Gene Ontology (GO) annotations related to this gene include binding and endonuclease activity.

 Binds to the plus end of microtubules and regulates microtubule dynamics and microtubule organization.
 Acts as processive microtubule polymerase.
 Promotes cytoplasmic microtubule nucleation and elongation.
 Plays a major role in organizing spindle poles.
 In spindle formation protects kinetochore microtubules from depolymerization by KIF2C and has an essential role in centrosomal microtubule assembly independently of KIF2C activity.
 Contributes to centrosome integrity.
 Acts as component of the TACC3/ch-TOG/clathrin complex proposed to contribute to stabilization of kinetochore fibers of the mitotic spindle by acting as inter-microtubule bridge.
 The TACC3/ch-TOG/clathrin complex is required for the maintenance of kinetochore fiber tension (PubMed:23532825).
 Enhances the strength of NDC80 complex-mediated kinetochore-tip microtubule attachments (PubMed:27156448).